ccbs-stradl/ukb_healthoutcomes_db/README.md

 ## Downloading the database tables

-Assuming you have requested the relevant fields for the record-level health outcomes data, the full database tables can be downloaded (in tab-separated text format) from the [UKB Data Showcase](http://biobank.ndph.ox.ac.uk/showcase/)
+Assuming you have requested the relevant fields for the record-level health outcomes data as part of an approved UKB application, the full database tables can be downloaded (in tab-separated text format) from the [UKB Data Showcase](http://biobank.ndph.ox.ac.uk/showcase/)

 1. Log in to the [AMS Portal](https://bbams.ndph.ox.ac.uk/ams/)
 2. Select the **Projects** tab